 Passionfruit vines perform best with regular watering.
 Water is vital when the vine is newly planted and when it’s flowering and forming fruit.
 Although passionfruit do not require special pruning techniques to produce fruit, they are pruned to control their size and spread and to allow sunlight to filter through the vine to help ripen fruit.

-Pruned vines also produce strong new growth that in turn produces fruit.
+Pruned vines also produce strong new growth that, in turn, produces fruit.
 Established vines that have fruited and are growing well can be carefully pruned in spring, before flowering, to remove excessive growth and to avoid the huge tangle of stems that develop naturally.
 Follow a stem along carefully before you cut it to ensure you’re not removing a major branch.
-Later in the year, excessive summer growth can be tied back onto the trellis or support, or simply cut off wayward branches.
+Later in the year, excessive summer growth can be tied back onto the trellis or support.
+Or simply cut off wayward branches.

 How to grow passionfruit in pots